Take a Number from 1 to 10

 Take a Number from 1 to 10 is an album by saxophonist Benny Golson, featuring performances recorded in late 1960 and early 1961 and originally released on the Argo label.

 Background

 This was Golson's first recording as leader for Argo.
+The concept for the album was that of producer Kay Norton.

-The concept for the album – start with a track of solo saxophone by Golson, then add one musician for each of the remaining tracks, finishing with ten for the final one – was that of producer Kay Norton.
+The album begins with a track of solo saxophone by Golson, then adds one musician for each of the remaining tracks, finishing with ten performers on the final song.

 Recording and music

 The first seven tracks were recorded on December 13 and 14, 1960.
 Golson begins on tenor saxophone with one chorus of "You're My Thrill".
 "My Heart Belongs to Daddy" adds bassist Tommy Williams, who maintains the tempo while "matching Golson's intensity".
 Drummer Albert Heath is added for a trio version of "The Best Thing for You Is Me"; then pianist Cedar Walton joins, becoming the fourth member of the Golson-Art Farmer-led band the Jazztet playing, for "Impromptune".
 Trumpeter Freddie Hubbard plays on the medium tempo "Little Karin", which was named after Norton's daughter.
 "Swing It" is a fast blues with Curtis Fuller on trombone added; the sextet with Fuller, Hubbard, and Walton presaged the 1961 version of Art Blakey's Jazz Messengers.
 Golson is the main soloist for the ballad "I Fall in Love Too Easily", which has Sahib Shihab added on baritone saxophone.

 The personnel changed considerably for the final three tracks, recorded on April 11, 1961.
 The octet that plays "Out of This World" consists of baritone saxophone, two tenor saxophones, trumpet, trombone, French horn, bass, and drums; they form rhythms that allow Golson to flow in and out of the harmonic structure of the composition.
 A second trumpet is added for "The Touch"; and another, Farmer, completes the tentet for "Time".